prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 > `jb` can be installed with `go get github.com/jsonnet-bundler/jsonnet-bundler/cmd/jb`

-You may wish to not use ksonnet and simply render the generated manifests to files on disk, this can be done with:
+You may wish to not use ksonnet and simply render the generated manifests to files on disk, this can be done by running `build.sh` with [example.jsonnet](example.jsonnet):

 [embedmd]:# (example.jsonnet)
 ```jsonnet